The Martian Chronicles (miniseries): Soundtrack

 In 2002, the Airstrip One Company in association with MGM Music, released a 3000 copy, limited edition 36 track soundtrack CD of the original Stanley Myers score recorded in 1979.
 This release, still available from rare Film & TV soundtrack specialists, includes a comprehensive 18-page full color and fully illustrated booklet which details various aspects of the making of this mini-series.
 The catalogue number of this CD is AOD 003.
 The CD comprises the full miniseries soundtrack, with a notable exception: the track the Silver Locusts recorded is a shorter, completely different piece than the version that was aired.
 Also, the soundtrack is missing a few incidental electronic music passages.
 This omission is acknowledged in the CD liner notes which indicate that additional electronic music by Richard Harvey has not been included in the soundtrack.

 Reception

-Ray Bradbury described the miniseries as "just boring".
+Ray Bradbury described the miniseries as "just boring."

 References in other works

-The conversation between Ylla (Maggie Wright), the Martian woman, and her husband, Mr. K (James Faulkner), from episode 1, The Expeditions, was sampled by electronic musician Biosphere in his song "The Third Planet".
+Electronic musician Biosphere sampled the conversation between Martian woman Ylla (Maggie Wright) and her husband, Mr. K (James Faulkner), from episode 1, The Expeditions, in his song "The Third Planet."